-А AA AB AC AD AE AF AG АН Name 1 If you think the SoCal Greenprint will be useful to you or your colleagues, please elaborate on potential usecases or planning processes that you think the SoCal Greenprint could support?
-If you have any concerns about the SoCal Greenprint, please share those concerns.
-How would you like n the development of the that apply) he SoCal Greenprint?
-(Select all Any additional comments or questions?
-Christy Weir Ventura County SOAR (preserving agricultural land) has been beneficial and perhaps the Greenprint could encourage other counties to enact similar measures.
-I would like to stay informed about progress and release dates 6 Claire • Schlotterbeck areas that may be more vulnerable to climate impacts and allow us to focus on those geographies first.; Yes, it will continue to benefit our work on wildfire analysis in the Puente-Chino Hills Wildlife Corridor.; Yes, it will continue to benefit our work on wildfire analysis in the Puente-Chino Hills Wildlife Corridor.; This information builds on our existing wildfire studies completed for Chino Hills State Park, but now can help us identify risky lands in the Puente Hills.; Yes, we have already used this data set to help with prioritizing conservation lands with positional attributes.; Our work spans 12 cities in Southern California for that reason having ONE tool we can rely on for baseline information is helpful to our success regionally.; Our work spans four counties and this tool spans six.
+A AA AB AC AD AE AF AG Т Name If you think the SoCal Greenprint will be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you think the SoCal Greenprint could support?
+If you have any concerns about the SoCal Greenprint, please share those concerns. to further engage with q Christy Weir Ventura County SOAR (preserving agricultural land) has been beneficial and perhaps the Greenprint could encourage other counties to enact similar measures.
+I would like to stay informed about progress and release dates 6 Claire Schlotterbeck This mapping tool will help us prioritize areas that may be more vulnerable to climate impacts and allow us to focus on those geographies first.; Yes, it will continue to benefit our work on wildfire analysis in the Puente-Chino Hills Wildlife Corridor.; Yes, it will continue to benefit our work on wildfire analysis in the Puente-Chino Hills Wildlife Corridor.; This information builds on our existing wildfire studies completed for Chino Hills State Park, but now can help us identify risky lands in the Puente Hills.; Yes, we have already used this data set to help with prioritizing conservation lands with positional attributes.; Our work spans 12 cities in Southern California for that reason having ONE tool we can rely on for baseline information is helpful to our success regionally.; Our work spans four counties and this tool spans six.
 There is considerable overlapespecially as it relates to conservation planning.
-Understanding a broader picture will help us achieve our mission.; We've already identified critical choke points in our 31-mile long wildlife corridor.
-This Greenprint will aid in our effort to RTP/SCS and PEIR.
-The work should be allowed to continue and be completed. a webinar to get a deeper look at what the Greenprint is planned to be and what it will look like Beta Tester before the Greenprint is launched
+Understanding a broader picture will help us achieve our mission.; We've already identified critical choke points in our 31- mile long wildlife corridor.
+This Greenprint will aid in our effort to I would like to attend a webinar to get a deeper look at what the Greenprint is planned to be and what it will look like I would like to be a Beta Tester before the Greenprint is launched

-А В С D E F G Н ı 1 Name Agency Please choose the theme of the data set you would like to comment on: comments or feedback you have on this data Please choose the theme of the data set you would like to comment on: Please choose the dataset you would like to comment on: Please provide any comments or feedback you have on this data set.
-Please choose the theme of the data set you would like to comment on: 8 Eduardo Mendoza Population Dynamics Research Group Environmental Justice, Equity and Inclusion Pollution Burden Is there going to be a layer on Superfundsites, urban oil well sites, Oil designated landuse in zoning codes, and general places needed for soil remediation such as gasstations, autobody shops, etc?
-Eric Johnson Puente-Chino Hills Task Force of the Sierra Club Habitat and Biodiversity Barrier Priorities This data is crucial to our understanding to the movement of animals within corridors to understand what lands are important to protect.
-9 InterCanyon League Vulnerabilities and Resilience Communities Within five weeks we have had two mandatory evacuations with substantial property damage to our residents' homes.
+Α В С D E F G Н I 1 Name Agency Please choose the theme of the data set you would like to comment on: Please choose the dataset you would like to comment on: Please provide any comments or feedback you have on this data set.
+Please choose the theme of the data set you would like to comment on: Please choose the dataset you would like to comment on: Please provide any comments or feedback you have on this data set.
+Please choose the theme of the data set you would like to comment on: Population Dynamics Research Group Environmental Justice, Equity and Inclusion CalEnviroScreen Pollution Burden Is there going to be a layer on Superfundsites, urban oil well sites, Oil designated landuse in zoning codes, and general places needed for soil remediation such as gasstations, autobody shops, etc?
+8 Eric Johnson Puente-Chino Hills Task Force of the Sierra Club Habitat and Biodiversity Barrier Priorities This data is crucial to our understanding to the movement of animals within corridors to understand what lands are important to protect.
+9 Francesca Duff InterCanyon League Vulnerabilities and Resilience Wildfire Risk to Communities Within five weeks we have had two mandatory evacuations with substantial property damage to our residents' homes.
 This area is of vital interest.